jirotubuyaki/Jdmbs/README.md

 > help(package="Jdmbs")
 ```
 ## Method
-This package has three method.
-And it is excused by:
+This package has three method and it is excused by:
 It is normal model for monte carlo:
 ```
 > premium <- normal_bs(companies, simulation.length=180, monte_carlo=1000, start_price, mu, sigma, K, color)